stuffmatic/tilecam/README.md

 # What it this?

-Tilecam is a [Blender](http://blender.org) add-on that makes it easy to render seamlessly repeatable images, like this one.
+Tilecam is a [Blender](http://blender.org) add-on that makes it easy to render seamlessly repeatable images.
+To see Tilecam in action, [check out this tutorial video](https://vimeo.com/50302862).

+Here's a repeatable image rendered using tilecam...

 ![Tilecam example](readme_images/tile.jpg)

-Here's the result of repeating the image above.
+...and here's the result of repeating the image above.

 ![Tilecam example](readme_images/tiles.jpg)

-To see Tilecam in action, [check out this tutorial video](https://vimeo.com/50302862).

 # Installing